fvdm/nodejs-dnsimple/README.md

 Each method takes a _callback_ function with three parameters: `err`, `data` and `meta`.

-When an error occurs `err` is an instance of `Error` and `data` is `null`.
-It can get a `.code` property if a HTTP error happened and a `.data` property if the remote API returned something other than JSON data.
-It also has a `.stack` property to figure out where the error was triggered.
+When an error occurs `err` is an instance of `Error` and `data` is _null_.
+It can have additional properties.

-When everything looks alright `err` will be _null_ and `data` will be the parsed JSON _object_ or _array_.
+When everything looks alright `err` will be _null_ and `data` will be the parsed JSON _object_, _array_ or _boolean_ depending on the method.

 The `meta` parameter is always available and contains extra information from the API, such as statusCode, request_id, runtime and twoFactorToken.

 ### Errors